warriornub1/GitCommand/README.md

 # GitCommand
 gitclone "Directory"
 cd "navigate to the folder"
 pwd -> to see   which folder I am at

 git status

+git add --all
+git commit -m "message"
+git push